What's in the Republican bill cutting $9 billion from public broadcasting and foreign aid

 The corporation distributes more than 70% of the money to more than 1,500 locally operated public television and radio stations, with much of the remainder assigned to National Public Radio and the Public Broadcasting Service to support national programming.

-The potential fallout from the cuts for local pubic media stations has generated concerns on both sides of the political aisle.
+The potential fallout from the cuts for local public media stations has generated concerns on both sides of the political aisle.

 Sen. Mike Rounds, R-S.D., said he secured a deal from the White House that some funding administered by the Interior Department would be repurposed to subsidize Native American public radio stations in about a dozen states.